ScootKit/scnx-docs/docs/scnx/guilds/bots.md

 :::

 :::caution
-Your bot **will not work on other servers** then the server it was created for.
+Your bot **will not work on other servers** than the server it was created for.
 If you want to switch to another server, please follow the [transfer SCNX data guide](./faq#transfer) in our FAQ.
 If you want a bot for another server, please first [add your server to SCNX](./../../setup) and then [set up the Custom-Bot](./../../custom-bot).
 :::